Rezeptbuch-Team/Rezeptbuch/docs/Testplan.md

 ### 5.2 Total Test Coverage

-The total test coverage should be above 80%.
+The project does not have a concrete amount of test coverage.
+Tests will be developed as needed.

 ## 6. Deliverables